Issue pertaining to vulnerable witnesses directly concerns plight of women & children, says SC | Law-Order

 - India

-The Supreme Court Friday said that issue pertaining to vulnerable witnesses directly concerns the plight of women and children as they are in a "position of vulnerable witnesses" and impleaded the Ministry of Women and Child Development as a party in the matter which relates to the preparation of a uniform national model for Vulnerable Witness Deposition Centres (VWDC).
+The issue pertaining to vulnerable witnesses directly concerns the plight of women and children who are in the “position of vulnerable witnesses”, the Supreme Court Friday said while impleading the Ministry of Women and Child Development as a party in a matter relating to the preparation of a uniform national model for Vulnerable Witness Deposition Centres (VWDC).

 The apex court said the ministry shall continue to coordinate all activities in consultation with the chairperson of the court-appointed committee.